 Gika Rector: A feltmaker for over 20 years, Gika loves to explore and share felt-making techniques and ideas.
 She also enjoys weaving, spinning, knitting and sewing—just about anything related to fibers, especially natural fibers.
 Gika is also a Guild Certified Feldenkrais practitioner and a personal coach.
 Her specialty is helping people find ways to do more of what they love.

-Lisa Rose has been living in Texas since 2000, Lisa Rose moved to Spring in the autumn of 2012.
-An accomplished fiber artist, Lisa began crocheting at her grandmother’s knee at the age of six.
+Lisa Rose: Living in Texas since 2000, Lisa Rose moved to Spring in the autumn of 2012.
+An accomplished fiber artist, Rose began crocheting at her grandmother’s knee at the age of six.
 With a love for all natural fibers, she spins, weaves, knits and felts the colors of the earth.
 Influenced by the surrounding elements and her children, she creates one of a kind pieces for the body and the home.